rigg-alex/Class-Construction/README.md

 - Combination1_Assignments and Combination2_Assignments: Full student assignments
 - Combination1_Metrics and Combination2_Metrics: Class metrics for each combination
 - Comb1_[Block] and Comb2_[Block]: Consolidated tables for each block in both combinations

+## Notes
+- This code fills up with GAT students from the lowest class number (ie 1) first, and LS students from the lowest class number (ie 9)
+- If number of students exceed the number of seats, code will not run.
+Ensure you do some ball park calculations first (ie number of seats)
+- Ensure that fields are stripped and blocks/sides are notes with 'Block A' and 'Block B' etc
+- Factor1, 2, and 3, is quantitative/continuous data only.
+- The code isn't perfect, but it always a starting canvas.

 ## Troubleshooting